gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 - Active gratitude
 - [Active mentorship](/contributing/pair-programming/)

-We’ve built an active community with hundreds of contributors, and we want to live the example of what a great open source community can be.
+We've built an active community with hundreds of contributors, and we want to live the example of what a great open source community can be.

 [See more here](https://www.youtube.com/watch?v=8ARA7AD4yPs&feature=youtu.be&list=PLz8Iz-Fnk_eQGt4-VFFCXYuYcuKaw4F07)